Test Suite of Fair Use Vids

 It Depends On What You Pay, by Gianduja Kiss

-Gianduja Kiss's 2009 vid "It Depends on What You Pay," critiques the recent television show Dollhouse, a science fiction show in which a corporation erases the memories of individuals ("Dolls"), replaces them with new custom personalities, and rents them out for personal, often sexual, use.
+Gianduja Kiss's 2009 vid, "It Depends on What You Pay," critiques the recent television show Dollhouse, a science fiction show in which a corporation erases the memories of individuals ("Dolls"), replaces them with new custom personalities, and rents them out for personal, often sexual, use.
 While this was meant to be a discomfiting and dystopic premise, many female fans felt that the show seemed not to fully understand that it was about rape — that memory erasing represents a fundamental lack of consent — and that rape might not be an enjoyable topic for many female fans.
-By remixing the show to a cheerful song about rape cut from The Fantasticks (itself a marker of something once considered entertaining and now considered offensive), Gianduja Kiss weighed in on an argument that ranged across both the blogosphere and the mainstream media, making her points efficiently through multimedia; as one feminist blogger noted after watching the vid, "The rape scenes on Dollhouse are rarely shot as rapes.
+By remixing the show to a cheerful song about rape cut from The Fantasticks (itself a marker of something once considered entertaining and now considered offensive), Gianduja Kiss weighed in on an argument that ranged across both the blogosphere and the mainstream media, making her points efficiently through multimedia; one feminist blogger noted after watching the vid, "The rape scenes on Dollhouse are rarely shot as rapes.
 They're party scenes, sport fucks, 'lurve-making'… The fanvid has to impose the horror of what's going on… because outside of the context of the show's premise, there is nothing in most of these shots to encourage the viewer to read the scene in front of them as anything other than what it seems."
 In order to weigh in on this conversation as it was happening, Gianduja Kiss had to make the vid with Amazon Unbox footage; DVD footage was not at that time available.

 Vids Propose Alternate Readings and Realities.

-Closer by T. Jonesy and Killa
+Closer, by T. Jonesy and Killa

 "Closer" is a Star Trek vid that eroticizes violent encounters between the characters Kirk and Spock.
 As Henry Jenkins pointed out in his discussion of "Closer" in How to Watch a Fan-Vid: "[s]uch works certainly interpret the original series but not in a sense that would be recognized by most Literature teachers.
 They are not simply trying to recover what the original producers meant.
 They are trying to entertain hypotheticals, address what if questions, and propose alternate realities."
-Indeed, the opening title to "Closer" asks "What if they hadn't made it to Vulcan on time?" before creating a fictionalized scenario in response to this question.
+Indeed, the opening title to "Closer" asks "What if they hadn't made it to Vulcan in time?" before creating a fictionalized scenario in response to this question.
 It is a disquieting vid for many fans, but it is meant to be.
 It draws parallels between sexual violence and the violation of mind-reading and also mirrors some of the more controversial themes in the fiction that fans have written about the Star Trek episode "Amok Time" for decades.

-"White" and Nerdy by talitha78
+"White" and Nerdy, by talitha78

 Vidder talitha78's "'White' and Nerdy" responds to a series of online debates over race in popular culture by creating a vid focused on Gus, an African-American character on the TV show Psych.
 As talitha78 explains, "putting this together became a way of working through my issues with regard to [fan debates over race known as] RaceFail 2009.
 Like Gus, I am a nerd of color in a society where nerdiness is frequently coded as 'white.'
-With this vid, I want to subvert that stereotype…." "'White' and Nerdy" thus makes racial invisibility visible, showing how black nerds are overlooked because they don't fit stereotypes about blackness or nerd/geek culture.
+With this vid, I want to subvert that stereotype…" "'White' and Nerdy" thus makes racial invisibility visible, showing how black nerds are overlooked because they don't fit stereotypes about blackness or nerd/geek culture.

-The Test by here's luck
+The Test, by here's luck

 "The Test" combines clips from the 2009 movie reboot of Star Trek with clips from the original Star Trek TV series to visualize a story already well established in fan fiction at the time: in the reboot movie, when Spock Prime transferred memories of the destruction of Romulus to Kirk, he also inadvertently transferred memories of events from the original series, including memories of sexual attraction or involvement between himself and the Kirk from his timeline.
 Vidder here's luck uses special effects to signal the difference between current events and memories, to suggest that the images from the original series are coming through fuzzily and possibly unintentionally, to establish romantic and sexual overtones in those images, and to construct a narrative in which Spock Prime's memories continue to bleed into Kirk's consciousness throughout the rest of the 2009 movie.
 (Read additional commentary about the vid.)